christianjokhaji/UHelper/README.md

 UHelper is an interactive bot that is designed to meet students' needs on Discord.

+Currently, we plan to implement the following features:

 Important Deadlines:
 July 11 - Phase 1
 August 8 - Phase 2 & Final Presentation